A major hurdle for every sales manager is to find the right rep for their team.

 It proves to be a costly affair for the organizations in terms of time, money, and effort.

-However, this can be changed by conducting a smooth onboarding process.
-Research has shown that 69% of employees tend to stay more than three years if they have a great onboarding experience.
+However, this can be changed by conducting a smooth sales onboarding process.

 A. What is sales onboarding?